brownby/HazeL/README.md

 These encoders are used as the knobs and buttons to interact with HazeL.
 They are mounted on a custom PCB.

-# The Meaning of HazeL
+# The Meaning of "HazeL"

 HazeL is named after Hazel the cat, shown below, who is a very good girl.
 (It can also mean Haze Laser sensor, but we all know it was for the cat).